FilipAlmstedt/TodoListNodeWithAuthentication/README.md

 # Todo-list with required authentication
-Using Express, MongoDB as the database through Mongoose with the addition that the user now needs an account to be able to use the app.
+Using Express, EJS, MongoDB as the database through Mongoose etc to make an app where the user can use a todo-list.
-I also redesigned the app so it's looks and works a bit better than last time in my opinion
+The user needs an account in order to use the app using authentication features with Node.js.

 Was made as second assignment for the class in 'Dynamisk Webbutveckling'.